napari/docs/docs/naps/6-contributable-menus.md

 data formats or layer types.

 We therefore give plugin developers full control over their own submenu under `Plugins->My Plugin`.
 Plugin developers can organize all contributions under this submenu as they see fit, including adding their own submenus of arbitrary depth.

+All commands offered by a plugin will always be available in the plugin's submenu, regardless of their presence in other menus.
+If the plugin defines its own submenus, these will always be first, followed by a separator, then any commands with no dedicated menu entry for the plugin's own submenu.
+These will be alphabetically ordered.

 ### Complete Set of Proposed Contributable `napari` Menus